bluebird75/luaunit/README.txt

 Luaunit is now maintained on github: https://github.com/bluebird75/luaunit

-See file use_luaunit.lua to understand how to use it.
+See file example_with_luaunit.lua to understand how to use it.

 History:
 ========

-version 1.4:
+version 1.4: 26.
+Jul 2012
 ------------
 - switch from X11 to more popular BSD license
+- add TAP output format for integration into Jenkins
 - official repository now on github